ember-learn/cli-guides/guides/writing-addons/index.md

 A directory called `<addon-name>` will be created containing a structure similar to an Ember app.
 You won't need to use all the files to make a useful addon.
 By convention, _most_ Ember addons start with `ember` in the name, like `ember-basic-dropdown`.
 This will help other developers find your addon.

+To see all options for `ember addon`, refer to the [CLI commands reference](../advanced-use/cli-commands-reference/) section.

 ### Addon file structure

 In some ways, an addon is like a mini Ember app.
 It has a very similar file structure, uses a lot of the same API methods, and can do most things that apps can do.